tinazhang616/study-tools-flashcard/README.md

 ## Installation instructions
 1. Run npm install to install project dependencies.
-2. Run npm run start to start your server in development mode.
+2. Run npm run start to start your server and front-end in development mode.